The Baptism of Jesus

 "To fulfill all righteousness"

 Jesus's answer doesn't argue that John is wrong.
-It reframes the entire purpose of the act: "Let it be so now; it is proper for us to do this to fulfill all righteousness" (Matthew 3:15, NIV).
+It reframes the entire purpose of the act: "Let it be so now; for thus it is fitting for us to fulfil all righteousness" (Matthew 3:15, RSV-CE).
 Rather than treating baptism as a personal need, Jesus presents it as something he undertakes alongside the people he came to identify with — a deliberate act of solidarity rather than a confession of sin he doesn't have.
-John, the text notes simply, "consented" (Matthew 3:15, NIV), and the baptism proceeds.
+John, the text notes simply, "consented" (Matthew 3:15, RSV-CE), and the baptism proceeds.

 Heaven opens, and all three appear at once